Welcome to Real Property Management!

 Many owners enjoy having access to their financial statements at their convenience.
 These statements are useful in making projections for the upcoming year as well as providing documentation for tax purposes.

-Monthly statements are available via your portal, typically by the 15th of each month.
+Monthly statements are available via your portal, typically by the 1st of the following month.
 These statements provide a quick way to understand how the rent money was applied.
 There are four general areas where rent money is applied.

 The management fee is deducted from the rent received in accordance with your Management Agreement.